software-mansion/react-native-screens/guides/GUIDE_FOR_LIBRARY_AUTHORS.md

 Describes heights where a sheet can rest.
 Works only when `stackPresentation` is set to `formSheet`.

+Available values:

+- `large` - only large detent level will be allowed
+- `medium` - only medium detent level will be allowed
+- `all` - all detent levels will be allowed

 Defaults to `large`.

 ### `sheetExpandsWhenScrolledToEdge` (iOS only)